List of Magic Knight Rayearth characters: Lady Aska of Fahren

 In the anime series, Aska looks up to Fuu as a sort of heroine; this relationship is non-existent in the manga, as Fuu doesn't spend time on their ship.
 Aska later decides not to rule Cephiro because Fuu (Eagle in the manga) told her that the Pillar can think only of Cephiro, but since Lady Aska loves the people of Fahren, she cannot complete the task of Pillar in Cephiro.
 She gave this same reasoning when she decided to concede invading Cephiro in the manga.
 Her face looks like that of Meiling Li of Cardcaptor Sakura.

 Named after the Isuzu Aska.
-Fahren also happens to be the German word for "driving."
+Fahren also happens to mean "driving" in German.